PUT-I/PUT-Interpreter/README.md

 ### WHILE Explanation
   - first argument - control variable for loop.
 Breaks the loop upon reaching the value of zero.
-  - second argument - assingment executed on first argument.
+  - second argument - assignment executed on first argument.

 ## Mode Flags
 This program uses flags to run in normal mode or debug mode.